 Why Does Skakel Say Nancy Grace’s Statement Defamatory?

-Skakel, however, had a problem with Nancy Grace’s characterization and filed a defamation lawsuit against her, Karas, in addition to HLN, Time Warner and Turner Broadcasting producers.
+Skakel, however, rejected Nancy Grace’s characterization and filed a defamation lawsuit against her, Karas, HLN, Time Warner, and Turner Broadcasting producers.

 Skakel’s argument turns on three main points:

 - No DNA evidence, nor talk of masturbation, made it into the trial; so Skakel says, Nancy Grace should shut her proverbial pie hole.

 - Saying Skakel was “found” at the scene of the murder is light years away from admitting “he climbed a tree near the Moxley’s house to masturbate on the night of the murder.”

 - It doesn’t matter if Skakel’s reputation is already ruined because he has a possible re-trial on the horizon and will need an unbiased jury to prevail in said case.
 As such, being accused of acts of “moral turpitude” could have a significant and devastating material impact on Skakel and “all other discretionary benefits that he may, as a matter of law or right, seek in prison or in our Courts.”

 Skakel’s attorney expressed the negative impact of TV’s take on DNA testing and evidence.
 He explained: